Monroe in Ouachita Parish, Louisiana — The American South (West South Central)

 Topics.
 This historical marker is listed in these topic lists: Civil Rights • Government & Politics.

 Location.
 32° 30.138′ N, 92° 6.484′ W. Marker is in Monroe, Louisiana, in Ouachita Parish.
-Marker can be reached from Lea Joyner Memorial Expressway near Wood Street.
+It can be reached from Lea Joyner Memorial Expressway near Wood Street.
 Touch for map.
 Marker is at or near this postal address: 400 Lea Joyner Memorial Expy, Monroe LA 71201, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-W.L.
+At least 8 other markers are within walking distance of this marker: W.L.
 "Jack" Howard Theatre (within shouting distance of this marker); The Monroe Civic Center Arena (within shouting distance of this marker); The Honorable Abe Edward Pierce III Convention Center (about 300 feet away, measured in a direct line); The Savoy Ballroom (approx. 0.3 miles away); St. Matthew Catholic Church (approx. 0.4 miles away); Art Alley (approx. half a mile away); Operation Iraqi Freedom Memorial (approx. half a mile away); Prairie des Canots Seat of Justice (approx. 0.6 miles away).
 Touch for a list and map of all markers in Monroe.